-Fox Davidson specialise in securing auction finance where funds are needed within 28 days.
+Fox Davidson specialise in securing auction finance where funds are needed within a 28 day completion deadline.

 Properties at auction have a few characteristics that make them different to standard mortgage.
 Often the property is not able to be mortgaged by the high street.
 You will need to exchange on acceptance of your bid and complete soon after, usually within 28 days.
 Auction finance is a specific mortgage product designed to meet those needs.

 - An auction house release their brochure for an upcoming auction and separate each item into lots.

 - You bid against other people to win a lot